 ERCOT shall notify each QSE of its instructed amount of Balancing Energy Service ten (10) minutes prior to the Settlement Interval in which it is to be deployed.
 QSEs shall be expected to provide a power level during the Settlement Interval that will provide the instructed amount of Balancing Energy Service for that interval.

+PIP112: Replace items #8 and #9 with the following once BUL is implemented.

-ERCOT will provide notice via the Messaging System to QSEs of their awards for Balancing Energy Service as they are selected.
+ERCOT will provide notice to QSEs via the Messaging System of their awards for Balancing Energy Service, identifying awards that are for Balancing Up – Load.
 QSEs will be required to respond with manual or electronic acknowledgement.

 ERCOT shall notify each QSE of its instructed amount of Balancing Energy Service ten (10) minutes prior to the Settlement Interval in which it is to be deployed.
-QSEs shall be expected to provide a power level during the Settlement Interval that will provide the instructed amount of Balancing Energy Service for that interval.
+For Balancing Energy bid on Resources other than Balancing Up - Loads, QSEs shall be expected to provide a power level during the Settlement Interval that will provide the instructed amount of Balancing Energy Service for that interval.
+For ERCOT Instructions to deploy Balancing Up - Loads, the QSE shall be expected to provide the instructed amount of Service by interrupting load.
+For ERCOT Instructions to deploy Balancing Up – Loads from a QSE’s Dynamically Scheduled Load, QSEs shall be expected to ensure that the generation following the load is increased above the actual Dynamically Scheduled Load meter readings by the amount of the signal sent to ERCOT that is estimated in real-time representing the real power interrupted in response to the deployment of Balancing Up Load (BUL).
+Deployment of energy as a result of adjustments in Dynamic Schedules to account for deployment of BUL will not be considered an Uninstructed Deviation.

 Any energy provided by a QSE in a Settlement Interval in which it has not been instructed to provide Balancing Energy Service by ERCOT will not set the MCPE, regardless of whether the energy provided was necessary for the QSE to meet ERCOT’s instruction for a future or past Settlement Interval.

+[PIP 210: When block deployment for Loads Acting as a Resource can be implemented, add the following paragraph:]

+(11) A Load Acting as a Resource has the option to request a load bid less than or equal to 50 MW to be deployed only as a complete block.
+To the extent that ERCOT deploys a bid by a Load Acting as a Resource that has chosen a block deployment option, ERCOT shall either deploy the entire bid or, if only partial deployment is possible, skip the bid by the Load Acting as a Resource and proceed to deploy the next available bid.

 Deployment of Balancing Energy when Congestion Occurs

 If the Operational Model indicates there is Zonal Congestion, ERCOT will separate the Balancing Energy Service bids into a Bid Stack for each Congestion Zone.